santhi-nyros/fb_mailgun_integration/README.md

 Once you done the setup and run the app successfully, you need to add php app for webhook callback url

-Setup and run the php-gettting-started app into your server and made few changes on webhook.php file
+Setup and run the phpapp app into your server and made few changes on webhook.php file

 Here is the changes what will you make

-php-gettting-started/web/webhook.php
+phpapp/web/webhook.php

 changes the verify token what you given while creating webhook on facebook page I have given 'abc123' in webhook.php